SpreadTriad/next/README.md

 # Readme

+These are some learning/experimentation excercises for the new Next 13 app router set up.

 ## To do

-This will touch on the Next app router, client and server routes, API routes, layouts.
+This will touch on the Next app router, client and server routes, route handlers, layouts.

 ### 0.
 - you can use any database setup you want, but here I have used MongoDB